Beyond Bradley-Terry Models: A General Preference Model for Language Model Alignment: General Preference Optimization

-\textbf{General Preference Optimization.} We consider the SPPO loss used by \citet{wu2024self} for iterative preference optimization, except that we use preference score instead of preference probability in the loss form.
+\textbf{General Preference Optimization (GPO).} We consider the iterative preference optimization process such as SPPO~\citep{wu2024self}, while we use preference score instead of preference probability in the loss form.
 SPPO used $K$ responses for each prompt $\xb$ and calculated the empirical win rate of each response $\yb_k$.
 Instead, we calculate $\widehat{s}\left(\mathbf{y}_i \succ \mu \mid \mathbf{x}\right)$ to estimate the empirical win rate over the distribution $\mu$ as below:

 At each iteration $t$, GPO has the following learning objective: